-For anything outside of this – sauces, marinades, salads – I rely on family and friends.
+For anything outside of this – sauces, marinades, salads – I rely on family and friends to supply the goods.

 My cousin, for example, makes a very good barbecue sauce which manages to be just the right side of too spicy (to avoid alienating the children).